Tania Boler’s company, Elvie, completed the largest femtech fundraise ever. Lessons learned along the way could help other founders.

 When it comes to tech pioneers, Tania Boler is on the frontline.
 She saw a neglected opportunity in women’s health, applied technology to the problem and now, six years later, is taking her place as an icon of Femtech.
-Earlier this year her company, Elvie, completed the largest femtech fundraise ever.
+In 2019 her company, Elvie, completed the largest femtech fundraise ever.
 The journey, of course, wasn’t straight forward.
 But lessons learned along the way could help other founders following Tania’s path.

 As with any startup, fundraising fuelled the early stage business.
 So what were the lessons Tania learned along the way?

 Belief that your idea is the right one, will drive your ambition to fruition.
 “I knew that the problem I wanted to solve was real, widespread and unaddressed”, says Tania.
 The little-known fact was (and still is) that one in ten women have surgery for vaginal prolapse, while the urinary incontinence pad market is worth well over $8bn.
 Pelvic floor health is the problem, simply solved by the right exercise.
 This was an awkward intimacy too far for some potential investors.
 But their lack of enthusiasm didn’t deter Tania.
 In fact, it was helpfully self-selecting.
 Those who could see the potential – Alex Asseily among them – were the right people to have on board.